seek-oss/wingman/fe/lib/components/LocationSuggest/README.md

 Required

-- `client`: An ApolloClient instance.
 - `schemeId`: The scheme for the location dataset to query.

 Optional:

+- `client`: An `ApolloClient` instance.
+By default locationSuggest uses the client passed down via context, but a different client can be passed in.
 - `usageTypeCode`: The context that the location suggestions will be used for.
 Defaults to `PositionPosting`.
 - `hirerId`: The hirer identifier for relevant locations result.
 - `first`: A non-negative limit to the number of locations to return.